Datatypes

 for the rocks around Great Falls (near Washington D.C.)

-Description (approach.description)
+Description (trail.description)

 Examples

-Valid values for an approach's description attribute.
+Valid values for a Trail's description attribute.

 "don't even bother from May through August, the \"trail\" is just thick jungle"